 The Fitbit Inspire 2 is a good fitness tracker.
 It’s nothing groundbreaking, just like the last Inspire device.
 I think people looking for an entry-level fitness tracker who are familiar with the Fitbit brand will be happy with their purchase, especially if they get to experience the best of Fitbit for an entire year.

 The Inspire 2 is fine, but you should probably just buy the Fitbit Charge 4 instead.

-I think the conversation would be a little different if Fitbit was trying to compete price-wise with the Mi Band line.
+I think the conversation would be different if Fitbit was trying to compete price-wise with the Mi Band line.
 It’s not, though.
-Xiaomi’s offering remains the king of the low-cost fitness trackers, while the Charge 4 is the obvious choice for something more powerful.
+Xiaomi’s offering remains the king of the low-cost fitness trackers, while the Charge 4 and Charge 5 are the obvious choices for something more powerful.

 Top Fitbit Inspire 2 questions and answers